reactive-graph/reactive-graph/docs/PLUGINS.md

 | --- | --- |
 | inexor-rgf-plugin-config | https://github.com/aschaeffer/inexor-rgf-plugin-config |

-Reads TOML config files from the location defined in property `filename`.
+- [x] Reads TOML config files from the location defined in property `filename`.
 The goal is that flows which uses an entity of type `ConfigFile` can be configured easily.
 The TOML file defined in the property `filename` gets read from disk and the data structure gets stored in the property `value` as an object.

-The property `value` is an output socket and can be used for anything you want in your flow.
+- [x] The property `configuration` is an output socket and can be used for anything you want in your flow.

-The config can be used to allow customization of flows implementing
-* game modes
-* maps

 ---
 **Example:**